Xerox lines up Citigroup financing as it weighs bid for HP

 Acquiring HP would buttress Xerox’s share of the printing and copying market, which has been hit hard by a global shift toward cloud computing.

-HP has been struggling with its printer business segment recently, with the division’s third-quarter revenue dropping 5 per cent on-year.
-In October, it had announced a plan to cut up to 9,000 jobs as part of a restructuring program aimed at cutting costs.
+HP has been struggling with its printer business segment recently, with the division’s third-quarter revenue dropping 5 per cent year-on-year.
+In October, it had announced a plan to cut up to 9,000 jobs as part of a restructuring programme aimed at cutting costs.

 HP, which traces its roots to 1939, is the world’s largest personal computer maker behind China’s Lenovo.
 In 2015, it split from software provider Hewlett Packard Enterprise.